Install your On-premise version of Bugsnag on an internet connected machine.

 If you are installing behind a proxy you can enter the proxy details here.

-If do not already have Docker installed on your machine the script will install the recommended version (17.06.2-ce).
+If you do not already have Docker installed on your machine the script will install the recommended version (17.06.2-ce).
 Some environments may require additional configuration to install Docker with a production-ready and stable configuration.

 After installation, the Replicated management console will be available at